hmcts/cnp-module-palo-alto/README.md

 `allowed_external_ip` : The allowed IPs on the NSG applied to the Palos.
 Defaults to `0.0.0.0/0` (allow all)

-For any networking questions regarding your deployment, please speak to Joseph Ball.
+## Help

 For anything relating to this Terraform module, speak to James Johnson.